in Honor of

 If you ever find yourself in a chokehold with your back to your assailant on the ground with his legs wrapped around you…one of these can save your life.

-It is very hard to extricate yourself from this type of situation unless you got something sharp to slice and flay their choke arm wide open or stab them in the leg with.
+It is very hard to extricate yourself from this type of situation unless you got something sharp to slice and flay their choke arm wide open and stab them in the leg with.
 Your tactical pen may be of use.
 But in such a dangerous predicament, I’d want the best tool for the job and the knife wins over the pen.

 If you do decide to carry a tactical folder, Benchmade makes some of the best folders, assisted opening folders and fully automatic knives in their price range.
 Check you local laws…in some locals they are ALL illegal.
 Sometimes I will use an automatic knife, but mostly I’ve settled on assisted opening models depending on the local laws of where I am shooting.